Visit some of Europe’s finest cities from Barcelona to Berlin

 There are no meals included on this day.

 Perhaps use your free time today to go on a tapas tour or explore the outskirts of the city with its sleepy villages and olive groves.
 Unearth the city's groundbreaking art scene, Gothic architecture, amazing cuisine, Catalan identity, beach vibe and proud character.
 Visit the labyrinthine streets of the old Gothic Quarter, the Picasso Museum, wander the tree-lined pedestrian boulevard of La Rambla or take the funicular to the top of Montjuic or Tibidabo for panoramic views of Barcelona and the harbour.
-Gaudi's bizarre La Sagrada Familia Cathedral is possibly the most iconic landmark, along with the Camp Nou.
+Gaudi's bizarre La Sagrada Familia Basilica is possibly the most iconic landmark, along with the Camp Nou.
 Both the cathedral and the football stadium provide guided tours at an additional charge.

 - National Art Museum of Catalonia - EUR12